Using Books to Talk to Kids about Donor Conception

 Instead of searching for a single comprehensive book, build a small collection that addresses different aspects of donor conception—reproduction, family structures, genetics, identity, emotional journeys, and more.

-Select books that normalize curiosity and validate a range of emotions children might feel.
+Select books that normalize curiosity and questions and validate a range of emotions children might feel.

-Choose books with accurate, developmentally appropriate terminology and clear comparisons relevant to your child's understanding.
+Include books with accurate, developmentally appropriate terminology and clear comparisons relevant to your child's understanding.
 When children learn the correct terms early, they are less likely to feel misled or confused later.
-Remember, you can adapt content by simplifying text or adding explanations while reading.
+If sperm or eggs aren’t the right fit for your context, words like cells and gametes are still accurate.

 Prioritize content that normalizes donor conception as one of many ways families come together.